neuralvis/elpa-mirror/melpa/easy-kill-extras-readme.txt

 easy-kill/easy-mark mode.
 You can disable this feature via a customize variable `easy-kill-ace-jump-enable-p'.

+Experimental multiple-cursors-mode support for easy-kill is enabled by default.  `easy-kill' and `easy-mark' will mostly work in `multiple-cursors-mode'.

 Suggested settings are as follows:

   ;; Upgrade `mark-word' and `mark-sexp' with easy-mark